South Jordan Montessori Parent Handbook

 • Designate media-free times together, such as dinner or driving, as well as media-free locations at home, such as bedrooms.

 • Have ongoing communication about online citizenship and safety, including treating others with respect online and offline.

-We know these recommendations may seem difficult (if not impossible) to follow.
+We have observed these recommendations may seem difficult to follow.
 However, we strongly request that you not allow your child to have any screen time in the 1-2 hours prior to attending school.
 Children who have screen time prior to attending school take longer to transition and have a more difficult time normalizing in the classroom.
 If you are having behavioral problems at home or if we are seeing them at school, one of the first things we will recommend is limiting screen-time to be in accordance to what professionals recommend.
-Keep in mind screen time includes all computer, ipad, ds, Nintendo, phone, tv, etc. use.
+Keep in mind screen time includes all computer, ipad, ds, tablets, Nintendo, cellphone, tv, etc. use.